McDonald's workers descend on headquarters ahead of annual meeting

-Fast-food workers from three dozen U.S. cities on Wednesday will protest at the headquarters of McDonald's Corp (MCD.N), calling for a significant wage hike, as company shareholders also prepare to weigh in on the pay of the fast-food giant's top executives.
+Fast-food workers from three dozen U.S. cities on Wednesday will protest at the headquarters of McDonald's Corp, calling for a significant wage hike, as company shareholders also prepare to weigh in on the pay of the fast-food giant's top executives.

-The latest, and possibly largest, protest against the global chain comes a day ahead of a shareholders vote on executive pay at McDonald's, where Chief Executive Don Thompson took home total compensation of $9.5 million in 2013.
+The latest, and possibly largest, protest against the global chain comes a day ahead of a shareholders vote on executive pay at McDonald's, where Chief Executive Don Thompson took home total compensation of $9.5 million (5.6 million pounds) in 2013.

 Low-wage U.S. restaurant and retail workers are calling for a rough doubling of pay to $15 per hour and the right to unionize.
 Their frequent protests have helped fuel a national debate on income inequality at a time when many middle- to low-income Americans are struggling to make ends meet.